Five Common Glaucoma Tests

 Optic Nerve Imaging

-Your doctor may use one of these optic nerve computer imaging techniques as part of your glaucoma examination.
+Your doctor may use one of these optic nerve computer imaging techniques as a part of your glaucoma examination.
 By imaging your optic nerve over time, your doctor can help monitor and detect loss of optical nerve fibers.
 The following machines can measure nerve fiber height: